aislingvasey/xhtml-client/README.md

 xhtml-client
 ============

-Java version of the XHTML spec for creation clients
+Java version of the XHTML1 specification generated using XMLBeans.